ericrasmussen/chromaticleaves/posts/double-quotes.markdown

 > "Or they take out the symbols I use randomly for emphasis!"
 >
 > "We must gain control of these symbols at once.
 We need to take the power out
-> of the writ'er's' hand's'.
+> of the writ'er's' hand's.
 But how?"
 >
 > "Ladies and gentlemen, our course is clear: if we begin confusing the next
 > generation of customers now, one day no one will even know how to use an